kmwebnet/rtapptest-xterm/README.md

-# rainbowtype-app-boilerplate1
+# rainbowtype-apptest-xterm

-rainbowtype service boilerplate for using Websocket.
+rainbowtype service test for using Websocket. this test makes remote serial terminal with mutual authentication TLS.